roberta-davidson/ADMIXTURE-smartPCA-PLINK-and-EIGENSOFT/README.md

-# Analysis-Scripts
+# ADMIXTURE-PCA-PLINK-EIGENSTRAT
-Scripts and notes on how to analyse processed NGS data
+Scripts and notes on how to work with PLINK files, EIGENSTRAT files, converting between them. |
+How to run and plot ADMIXTURE and smartPCA. \

 ## Using PLINK
 PLINK is in general very annoying, reccommend to manipulate data in VCF or in EIGENSTRAT formats where possible. \